hpc-carpentry/hpc-carpentry.github.io/pages/community.md

 The Carpentries community is commited to a collaborative and open process for lesson development and to sharing teaching materials.
 We provide two avenues for community members to share lesson materials.

-[The Carpentries Incubator](/community-lessons/#the-carpentries-incubator) is for Carpentries community members to share Carpentries-styel teaching materials at all stages of development, to receive feedback from other community members.
+[The Carpentries Incubator](/community-lessons/#the-carpentries-incubator) is for Carpentries community members to share Carpentries-style teaching materials at all stages of development, to receive feedback from other community members.
 These lessons are not officially endorsed by The Carpentries.
 Read [more information](https://github.com/carpentries-incubator/proposals/blob/master/README.md) about contributing to The Carpentries Incubator.

 [The CarpentriesLab](/community-lessons/#the-carpentrieslab) is for sharing peer-reviewed lessons, vetted by the The Carpentries.
 We are not currently accepting submissions for these lessons.